The Medieval Era

 Germanic barbarians

-The cultural influence of the Germanic tribes is commonly not persued in any detail in survey histories of the Western world.
+The cultural influence of the Germanic tribes is commonly not pursued in any detail in survey histories of the Western world.
 This is no doubt due to the cultural flowering of Greece and Rome which draws so much attention.
-It should be rembered, however, that the Germanic invaders imposed themselves as the aristocratic class throughout most of Western Europe.
+It should be remembered, however, that the Germanic invaders imposed themselves as the aristocratic class throughout most of Western Europe.
 Thus their influence and vales were of great importance during the medieval era and in the creation of the modern West.
-Any survey of Westen civilization should address this impact.
-While commonly denegrated as barbarian, the German invaders inculcated concepts of individuality and personal freedom.
+Any survey of Western civilization should address this impact.
+While commonly denigrated as barbarian, the German invaders inculcated concepts of individuality and personal freedom.
 These ideas are today hallmarks of Western civilization.
 They also are notably the very ideas that place America and the West in conflict with the 20th century totalitarians (the German NAZIs, Italian Fascists, Japanese militarists, and Soviet Communists) and with Islamic fundamentalists in the 21st century.

 Feudal System